The Brothers McMullen: Production

 Edward Burns wrote the screenplay in the spring of 1993 while working as a production assistant for Entertainment Tonight, where he worked for cameraman Dick Fisher, who later produced and edited the film.
-Burns' own Irish Catholic background fed into the screenplay, and film was mostly shot in Burns' real-life family home, a house in the Valley Stream community of Long Island, New York.
+Burns' own Irish Catholic background fed into the screenplay, and the film was mostly shot in Burns' real-life family home, a house in the Valley Stream community of Long Island, New York.
 Shooting took place on weekends over an eight-month period in New York.

 The film, which was shot on 16mm film, originally cost only $25,000, essentially the cost of raw stock and processing.
 Burns saved money by placing an advertisement in Backstage magazine looking for Irish-American actors willing to work for free.

 When Robert Redford was at the Entertainment Tonight studios for an interview, Burns approached him at the elevator and gave him a copy of the film, asking Redford to watch it.
 Redford later extended an invitation to show it at the Sundance Film Festival.
-The showing led to a distribution deal, which included an additional $213,000 for post production work and to get the rights for the Sarah McLachlan song "I Will Remember You", which was added over the closing credits.
+The showing led to a distribution deal, which included an additional $213,000 for post-production work and to get the rights for the Sarah McLachlan song "I Will Remember You", which was added over the closing credits.